jimohsegun1/jimohsegun1/README.md

 👋 **Hi there I'm**,
    # Jimoh Segun Jeremiah

-I am a passionate **Full-Stack Web and Mobile Developer** and also a **Machine Learning Enthusiast** dedicated to creating innovative solutions through technology.
+I'm a passionate **Full-Stack Web and Mobile Developer** and also a **Machine Learning Enthusiast** dedicated to creating innovative solutions through technology.
 With expertise in **MERN stack development** and experience in building scalable and user-friendly web applications, I aim to solve real-world problems with code.

 ## 🛠️ Skills & Technologies
 - **Frontend:** React.js, React - Native, Next.js, Javascript, Typescript, Python, Tailwind CSS